By Bret Piatt

 This past Saturday, August 19, episode 47 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
 I was joined by Maurine and Matt Molak, founders of David’s Legacy Foundation.

-In the first half of the show, we start the show by introducing Maurine and Matt Molak and David’s Legacy Foundation.
+We start the first half of the show by introducing Maurine and Matt Molak and David’s Legacy Foundation.
 Matt shares their family story around why the Foundation was created to honor their son, David.
-David’s Legacy Foundation is a non-profit organization dedicated to ending cyber-assisted bullying by educating communities about the harmful effects of cyber abuse, providing support for bullying victims, promoting kindness, and supporting legislation that prohibits the cyberbullying of minors.
+David’s Legacy Foundation is a non-profit organization dedicated to ending cyber-assisted bullying by educating communities about the harmful effects of cyber abuse, providing support for bullying victims, promoting kindness and supporting legislation that prohibits the cyberbullying of minors.
 As many people are aware from first-hand experience, cyberbullying is a growing problem with students.
-After lots of hard work and effort, David’s Law was passed and signed by Governor Abbott in May and goes into effect September 1st.
+After lots of hard work and effort, David’s Law was passed and signed by Governor Greg Abbott this May and goes into effect September 1, 2017.

 It’s important to teach kids how to use their devices appropriately and safely.
 Turn bystanders into upstanders!
 To learn more about David’s Legacy Foundation and David’s Law, listen to the full episode replay available here!